stsievert/jem-press/content/bugs.md

 ## Bugs
 * Menu goes all the way to bottom of screen, but run into issues if content shorter than menu.
-Worst case, use `<br>` at the end of your Markdown file.
+Worst case, use multiple `<br>`'s at the end of your Markdown file.
 * No dates in footer.
 * Any content to be included must be in the `images/` folder.
 Any folder you want to link to must go in here; only this folder is copied over to `html/`.
-* There's no syntax highlighting for code blocks.
-This should be possible with [pygments].

 [pygments]:http://pygments.org

 ## Versions
+* 0.41: Added syntax highlighting with Pandoc (which means multimarkdown is now longer used).
 * 0.4: Added favicons from [realfavicon][favicon].
 * 0.3: Added new feature: `ruby update.rb -n new_post`.
 Spaces not supported
   in filename, opens promptly in default editor.